Categories

 Breast MRI may be a useful annual screening technique in women at the highest risk for breast cancer (>50%) such as those with genetic mutation carrier status.

-Breast MRI wife is the highest cancer detection rate of all breast imaging modalities.
+Breast MRI has the highest cancer detection rate of all breast imaging modalities.

 While multiple studies indicate MRI of the breast is more sensitive than mammography in detecting breast cancer it has lower specificity and substantially higher cost, is more invasive, and requires an intravenous injection of contrast material.